Education CV

 Teaching:

-- 'Feminist Legal Methodologies', LL.M.
-Lecture for the Race, Law and Gender course, Faculty of Law, University of Cambridge (2023-24)
+- Guest Lecturer, 'Feminist Legal Methodologies', Race, Gender and the Law (LLM), Faculty of Law, University of Cambridge (2023-present)

-- ‘Law, Technology, Society', LL.M.
-Workshops for the Economics of Law and Regulation course, Faculty of Law, University of Cambridge (2020-23)
+- Workshop Leader, ‘Law, Technology, Society', Economics of Law and Regulation (LLM), Faculty of Law, University of Cambridge (2020-23)

-- ‘Inequality and Law’, LL.M.
-Workshops for the Economics of Law and Regulation course, Faculty of Law, University of Cambridge (2020-22)
+- Workshop Leader, ‘Inequality and Law’, Economics of Law and Regulation (LLM), Faculty of Law, University of Cambridge (2020-22)

-- Principal Associate and Teaching Assistant, The Negotiation Academy (2017-19)
+- Principal Associate and Teaching Assistant, Negotiation Theory (Executive Education), The Negotiation Academy (2017-19)

 Fields of research

-Law and Political Economy, Law and Society, Law and Technology, Futures of Work, Gender, Creative Critical Methods
+Philosophy of Communication, Critical Legal Studies, Law and Political Economy, Law and Society, Law and Technology, Futures of Work, Creative Critical Methods

 Research centres and interest groups